Adam Setla

-Adam Setla (born 26 October 1992) is a Polish footballer who plays as a striker for LZS Starowice.
+Adam Setla (born 26 October 1992) is a Polish professional footballer who plays as a striker for III liga club LZS Starowice Dolne.

 Career

 Setla started his career with Polish seventh division side Góral Sidzina.
 In 2009, he signed for Czarni Otmuchów in the Polish sixth division.
 Before the second half of 2010–11, Setla signed for Polish fourth division club Odra Opole, helping them earn promotion to the Polish third division.
 In 2015, he signed for Ruch Chorzów in the Polish top flight, where he made 1 league appearance and scored 0 goals.
 On 13 September 2015, Setla debuted for Ruch Chorzów during a 1–0 win over Górnik Zabrze.
 In 2016, he signed for Polish second division team MKS Kluczbork.